EDIT – 2019 Version is now live and AVAILABLE HERE.

 The good news is, if portability and battery life aren’t that important to you, there are a ton of 17” laptops available with a dedicated GPU and a much lower price tag.
 The bad news is, I wont be discussing them here.

 Now we enter the incredibly confusing world of dedicated GPUs.
-The one nice thing here is, nVidia basically have a monopoly, so you are mostly choosing WHICH NVidia card to chose and this is where it gets confusing.
-First lets look at the short hand way do determining which cards are better.
+The one nice thing here is, nVidia basically has a monopoly, so you are mostly choosing WHICH NVidia card to chose and this is where it gets confusing.
+First, let’s look at the short hand way do determining which cards are better.
 You will often see an alphabet soup of numbers when it comes to nVidia GPUs and they all have meaning.
 You will see names like 765m, 980 or 1060.
 The first number(s) reference the generation, while the remaining numbers represent relative power.

-So for example 980 is a 9th generation chip, while 80 represents it’s capability.
+So for example 980 is a 9th generation chip, while 80 represents its capability.
 A 980 for example is a generation newer than an 880 and more powerful than a 970.
-The most current generation of GPUs are the 10 series, such as the 1060, 1070 etc. Generally each generation is faster than the previous generation, but not always.
+The most current generation of GPUs is the 10 series, such as the 1060, 1070 etc. Generally, each generation is faster than the previous generation, but not always.
 The 10 series however seem to be about 40% faster than their peer.

 Microsoft just recently announced their recommended developer specs for mixed reality development: